His Eye Is on the Sparrow: Whitney Houston version

 AllMusic called it a "piano, organ, and choir" showcase for Houston, citing it as a highlight of the soundtrack although admitting "Houston sounds as commanding as one can expect from a later recording."
 Entertainment Weekly editor Melissa Maerz called it "a gorgeously rippling solo" with Houston "testif[ying ...] that Jesus is watching over her."
 Jody Rosen of Rolling Stone panned the cover, saying "Houston sings – and croaks – in a voice octaves lower than in her prime.
 At times the song has a ravaged magnificence, but mostly it's painful."
+Huffington Post compared her vocals on the song to that of Billie Holiday's in her penultimate album, Lady in Satin, and stated that near the end of her life, Houston "reclaimed her gospel youth, her class and an appearance of pained but persistent dignity".